 Lane Cooper is an artist, who works through painting, sound, video, text and, on occasion, performance.
 Her work has been presented in venues ranging from Birmingham, AL, to Madrid, Spain.
 In 2009 she participated in a residency at The Banff Centre located in Alberta, Canada, and in the fall of 2010 she was an artist-in-residence at Gallery Aferro in Newark, NJ, where she exhibited as part of the 2011-12 season.
 She holds a master's degree in art history with an emphasis in contemporary art and an MFA in painting.
 She has been teaching since 1989, and since the spring of 2001 she has taught full-time at the Cleveland Institute of Art.expand collapse

-Title Assistant Professor/Co-Chair of Sculpture + Expanded Media/Chair of TIME
+Title Associate Professor/Co-Chair of Sculpture + Expanded Media

 Degree MFA, University of New York at Buffalo; BFA, Rochester Institute of Technology

-Sarah Paul is chair of the TIME-Digital Arts Department at the Cleveland Institute of Art.expand collapse
+Sarah Paul is the co-chair of the Sculpture + Expanded Media department at Cleveland Institute of Art.expand collapse

 Title Professor of Art + Design History/Chair of Liberal Arts